 Before we outline these approaches it’s probably best to explain how the folder structure in your hosting account works.
 When you connect to your hosting account for the first time you’ll see a handful of folders with a structure similar to the screenshot below:

 The default folder “Web Root” that is selected is the public_html folder mentioned previously.
-You can also choose to have the File Manager display hidden files such as .htaccess files and .git folders, and checking the last box will skip the popup in the future and use the default folder anytime the File Manager is chosen.
+You can also choose to have the File Manager display hidden files such as .htaccess files and .git folders.

 The File Manager has a variety of tools and functions listed across the top of the screen.
 When any of them are chosen the action will be taken on the active folder or file selected in the main window on the lower-righthand side.
 For example choosing a file and clicking the Rename icon will open a popup to rename that file.
 The left-hand sidebar is a navigation menu to expand subfolders and select any folder in the account for viewing within the main window.